rzzzwilson/Random-Stuff/PythonExercises/data_structures/single_linked_list/README.rst

 * add a new element at the front
 * add a new element at the end
 * find an element in the list
-* remove a found element in the list
 * add a new element after a found element
+* remove and return a found element in the list
-* remove the first element in the list
+* remove and return the first element in the list
-* remove the last element in the list
+* remove and return the last element in the list

 Implementation
 ==============